ldynia/workshop-github-copilot-chat/chat/WORKSHOP.md

 Refactor selected code to a more generic implementation

 # Select the code in the recommend method.
-Comment every line in the selected code with time complexity.
+Comment every line in recommend method with time complexity.
 Estimate the total time complexity of the recommended method.

 # Select the method and use /doc command
 Add pep8 docs string